Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Introduction

 This challenge of calibrating neural networks has motivated a growing area of research.
 Perhaps the simplest approach is to post-process predictions with techniques such as temperature scaling \citep{Guo2017OnNetworks}.
-However, this has limited efficacy \citep{wang2021rethinking} and fails in the common situation of distribution shift between training and testing data \cite{ovadia2019trustUncertainty,tomani2021calibrationDomain}, and also reduces network confidence in correct predictions.
-Another family of approaches modifies the model training regime to improve calibration. \citep{Muller2019WhenHelp} show that label smoothing regularisation improves calibration by increasing overall predictive entropy.
-But it is unclear how to set the label smoothing parameter so as to optimise calibration.\cut{, since it must trade-off (beneficial) reduction in certainty for incorrect predictions with (detrimental) reduction in certainty for correct predictions.} \citep{Mukhoti2020CalibratingLoss} show that Focal loss leads to better calibrated models than standard cross-entropy, and \citep{Kumar2018TrainableEmbeddings} introduce a proxy for calibration error to be minimised along with standard cross-entropy on the training set.
-However, this does not ensure calibration on the test set. \citep{ovadia2019trustUncertainty} show that Bayesian neural network approaches are comparatively well-calibrated, however these are difficult and expensive to scale to large modern architectures and also degrade under distribution shift.
+However, this has limited efficacy \citep{wang2021rethinking} and fails in the common situation of distribution shift between training and testing data \citep{ovadia2019trustUncertainty,tomani2021calibrationDomain}.
+It also reduces network's confidence in correct predictions.
+Another family of approaches modifies the model training regime to improve calibration. \citet{Muller2019WhenHelp} show that label smoothing regularization improves calibration by increasing overall predictive entropy.
+But it is unclear how to set the label smoothing parameter so as to optimise calibration. \citet{Mukhoti2020CalibratingLoss} show that Focal loss leads to better calibrated models than standard cross-entropy, and \citet{Kumar2018TrainableEmbeddings} introduce a proxy for calibration error to be minimised along with standard cross-entropy on the training set.
+However, this does not ensure calibration on the test set. \citet{ovadia2019trustUncertainty,mosser2022calibration} show that Bayesian neural network approaches are comparatively well-calibrated, however these are difficult and expensive to scale to large modern architectures.